maptiler/maptiler-sdk-js/readme.md

 </p>

 # What and why?
 **MapTiler JS SDK** extends Maplibre GL JS, exposes all its features and adds new ones one top.
-As a service, [MapTiler Cloud](https://www.maptiler.com/cloud/) provides all the data required to fuel a complete web mapping experience: vector tiles, satellite rasters tile, DEM with Terrain RGB, custom styles with editor, etc. And all these data are already being used by the community.
+As a service, [MapTiler Cloud](https://www.maptiler.com/cloud/) provides all the data required to fuel a complete web mapping experience: vector tiles, satellite raster tiles, DEM with Terrain RGB, custom styles with editor, etc. And all these data are already being used by the community.

 **Why creating a new SDK then?** To make things simpler for developers!
 With **MapTiler JS SDK**, no need to load external plugins for the most basic things, copy-paste complex datasource URLs or lookup the syntax to enable 3D terrain every time you start a project.
 All this is built-in, loaded when you need it, or exposed with simple functions.
 Under the hood, this SDK is opinionated as it's being fed by [MapTiler Cloud](https://www.maptiler.com/cloud/) data, but keep in mind that its Maplibre core makes it 100% compatible with other sources.